hamelsmu/python-notes/blog/content/post/py.md

 When code stops execution and waits for an external event to occur (like a connection to be made, or data to be sent), this is often referred to as [blocking](https://stackoverflow.com/questions/2407589/what-does-the-term-blocking-mean-in-programming).

-One important utility of threads is that it allows blocking tasks to release control of the CPU when the CPU is not being used in blocking task.
-However, the Python interpreter is only able to run one thread at a time due to the [Global Interpreter Lock](https://wiki.python.org/moin/GlobalInterpreterLock).
+One important utility of threads is that it allows blocking tasks to release control of the CPU when the CPU is not being used.
+However, the Python interpreter can only run on one thread at a time due to the [Global Interpreter Lock](https://wiki.python.org/moin/GlobalInterpreterLock).
 Because Python can only run a single thread at any given time, any CPU-bound work in threads must take turn running one after the other.

 Therefore, you have to think carefully about what kind of tasks you execute in threads with Python.
 If you try to execute CPU bound tasks, these tasks will slow each other down.
 David demonstrates this with the below script that sends requests to our threaded server: